SSG Randall Young

 On Feb.
 7, 2007, during his second combat deployment, SSG Young’s vehicle hit an improvised explosive device (IED) while supporting a dismounted patrol searching for insurgents.
 The blast partially ejected SSG Young through the turret before the truck landed on its roof and crushed his legs.

-Once back in the United States, Randall was transported to Brooke Army Medical Center in San Antonio, TX where his mom and sister were waiting for him.
+Once back in the United States, Randall was transported to Brooke Army Medical Center in San Antonio where his mom and sister were waiting for him.
 It was there that the doctors gave Randall the option to amputate his legs or reconstruct the bones.
 Randall chose to save his legs despite being told that he would never walk well, and would likely struggle with pain for the rest of his life.
 After two years of physical therapy, he beat the odds and took his first steps with the assistance of a cane.
 He continues to exercise daily to maintain the ability to walk.

 Now medically retired, Randall currently faces many challenges.
 Although Randall can walk, his injuries put pressure on his back and upper legs causing tension pains.
 A specially adapted custom Homes For Our Troops home will enable him to shower and bathe safely without fear of falling.
 With widened doorways and a single level home, Randall will be able to utilize his wheelchair more often.

 In the new home, Randall will have more time to spend on his hobbies and interact with the community.
 He plans on furthering his photography skills and growing a garden.
-He also looks forward to having a kitchen that will allow him to cook.
+He also looks forward to having a kitchen that will enable him to cook.

 Randall says he is grateful to HFOT’s donors and supporters for making a fresh start possible.
 “The house that HFOT has offered to build for me, to build my life and rejoin the community, comes as such a blessing,” he says.
 “This is made possible only because of you, the people that have given not only monetary donations, but time, effort and care for all this country’s returning children.
 Thank you for giving to such a wonderful cause and organization.”